-Ethics Dispatch - ECC members received the monthly Ethics Dispatch.
+Ethics Dispatch - ECC members received the Ethics Dispatch ten times a year.
 Written by Center staff, each edition offers guidance on a "hot topic" impacting providers, a case study for illustration, and "Ethical Musings" by the author.
 Each edition includes web links to recent news stories relevant to ethics committees.
 ECCs report using the Ethics Dispatch to supplement educational programming.
+A mid-year break during the month of the Annual Dinner and another at year-end (December) are scheduled.